clux/facemaulers/recaps/63-rime-turtles.md

 "you've caused enough trouble already. why don't you go back and talk to the frost giants.."

 Players:
-- Mordai
+- Florent
-- Faey
+- Guy
-- Goatweaver
+- Jay